pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

 the design and conduct of an *observational study*.
 Part of establishing an effective document and records control process requires establishing a central document and records repository that is readily accessible to staff members.
-In addition, document and records control provide support to internal and external auditors and inspectors by providing official copies of controlled documents and records for review.
+In addition, document and records control provides support to internal and external auditors and inspectors by providing official copies of controlled documents and records for review.

-todo: Explain the difference between document and record
+Documents and records serve different functions within the QMS and are managed
+accordingly:

-- A document is expected to change over time.
-Their revisions are controlled and subject to approval
+-   **Documents** are controlled information that is expected to evolve over time.
+Examples include SOPs, work instructions, protocols, and plans.
-- A record is created once and not significantly altered afterwards
+    Documents undergo formal revision processes, with each revision requiring review and approval before release.
+Documents provide instructions or requirements for how work should be performed.

+-   **Records** are fixed evidence of activities performed or results achieved.
+    Examples include completed case report forms, informed consent forms, meeting minutes, training records, and test results.
+Records are created at a point in time and are not altered after completion (except through formal corrections as described in Section 5.3.5).
+Records provide objective evidence that work was performed according to documented procedures and requirements.

 Essential requirements of an effective document and records control system include: